-If buying a house was easy, you wouldn’t need a real estate agent (which would be a really bad idea!).
+If buying a house was easy, you wouldn’t need a real estate agent (which would be a terrible idea!).
 In addition to all the legal components of buying and selling, professional agents will know what to be aware of in homes or condos, how to protect your money, and help you maneuver the speed of the market.
 And in a busy market like Toronto, speed is critical.
-When you’re working with an agent, it’s helpful to become familiar with some common terminology you’ll hear in your search.
+So when you’re working with an agent, it’s helpful to become familiar with some common real estate lingo you’ll hear in your search.

 What’s an amortization schedule?

 This is the schedule of how your mortgage payments will be spread out over a period.
 It’s typically one monthly payment (sometimes two) spread out over 15 or 30 years.

 What’s a home appraisal, and who does the estimate?

 When selling your home, an unbiased third party will come in and provide an estimate of how much they think your home is worth.
 This isn’t just a nice-to-have.
 It affects decisions by the lender (typically a bank) in whether or not they will give you the money to buy the home.

 Some everyday slang you might hear around this: “We need to make sure it appraises.”
 The concern with paying too much for a house is the bank won’t agree with the price you paid.
 So if their “appraisal” doesn’t match what you paid – you may have to make up the difference.

 What does appreciation mean in terms of selling a house?

 Ah, appreciation: something I give every day to my local barista…